Article I. General

 Brew pub – A restaurant that also possesses a State of Maryland Class 7 micro-brewery license or a Class 6 pub-brewery license.

-Building area – The area of a lot remaining after all setback lines are established.
+Building area/envelope – The area of a lot remaining after all setback lines are established.

 Building Inspector – The governmental official of the Town of Easton charged with administering the Town's Building Code and issuing building permits, or his or her designee.